SleepPolar/SimpleConditionVerifier/README.md

 The `verifyConditions(condition)` function evaluates the condition:
 - If the condition type is "OR", it uses `some` to check if at least one nested condition is true.
 - If the condition type is "AND", it uses `every` to ensure all nested conditions are true.
-- For non-composite conditions, it calls the `verify` function directly.
+- For non-compound conditions, it calls the `verify` function directly.

 ## Example